 In addition, during the war, The Club became actively associated with The British War Relief Society and assisted in the raising of funds that enabled The Society to send a "Rolling Kitchen" and a "Bombproof Club Room" to the people of Great Britain.
 The kitchen, which bore The Club's inscription, was placed in use about March 1940 and saw extensive service particularly during the Battle of Britain.
 The Club Room went into service during the summer of 1941 in Bristol, fully equipped for the happiness and safety of the children using it.
 The room bore a plaque inscribed "As a token of appreciation to the young people of Britain, from The British Officers' Club of New England".

 With the end of the war the BOCNE reverted to its objectives of promoting relationships between the British Commonwealth of Nations and the United States of America and between The Club and members of other British Societies and Clubs in New England and throughout the United States.
 Changes of location of The Club's Head Quarters have been necessary since the end of the war, but since 1995 The Club has had its Mess in The Paine Room at The Union Club in Boston where informal gatherings are held every Wednesday.
 Changes in The Club's Constitution now provide that membership is open, on an Associate basis, to a restricted number of those who are not qualified under the rules for eligibility but are in sympathy with the objectives of The Club.

-Notwithstanding all of these changes, the original purpose of The Club, as stated more than ninety years ago, is still the keystone and objective of its members.
+Notwithstanding all of these changes, the original purpose of The Club, as stated more than one hundred years ago, is still the keystone and objective of its members.